Let’s Dive In

 Why are you on Pinterest?
 What kind of creativity do you wish to boost?
 Cognitive or emotional?
 Are you writing an informative E-book or journaling?
 Are you looking for a spontaneous result?
 Looks at a painting, gets intensive feels, jots down a poem.

 What inspires you?
-Is it poetry or visual art?
-Is it photographs or sketches?
+Is it poetry or visual art or is it photographs or sketches?
 Is it reading about someone’s real-life incidents or a how-to article?

 You get the idea…